Examinations and completions

 Your supervisor will organise examiners in the lead up to your submission.

 Examiners are provided with eight weeks to complete the examination process from the time they receive the hard copy thesis.
 Examiners may be provided with an extension due to extenuating circumstances or long thesis lengths.
 Examiners are not employees of the University, they are volunteers who are paid a small honorarium for their examination work.

 The examiner may make one of the following recommendations:

-- DEFERRED and the candidate should be permitted to submit the thesis for examination in a revised form; or
+- The thesis should be classified as DEFERRED; the thesis requires substantial revision and re-examination by external experts and the Candidate should be permitted to submit the thesis for examination in a revised form; or

 Exegesis and Practical Works

 - ACCEPTED as meeting Masters/Doctoral Degree requirements subject to changes being made to the satisfaction of the board, or